UC-Secure Star DKG for Non-Exportable Key Shares with VSS-Free Enforcement: Star DKG (SDKG)

 \subsection{The Protocol}

 Our $\mathrm{\Psi}^{(3)}_{\mathsf{SDKG}}$ protocol is inspired by the DKG from \cite{Batta[22]}.
 Specifically, the high-level idea of mapping polynomial evaluations into compatible shares is shared by the two solutions.
 However, the settings and techniques differ: \cite{Batta[22]} constructs a $(2,3)$ threshold ECDSA scheme with an offline party in a standalone, game-based model, and relies on Feldman VSS, Paillier‑based MtA/MtAwc, and interactive ZK proofs over freely manipulable shares.
 By contrast, our scheme targets a star-shaped access structure in the NXK model.
-We obtain UC security in this setting by employing USV + NXK + UC-NIZK(-AoK) to replace the role of VSS and homomorphic share manipulations in \cite{Batta[22]}.
+We obtain UC security in this setting by combining USV, NXK, and UC-NIZK-AoKs to replace the role of VSS and homomorphic share manipulations in \cite{Batta[22]}.

 \paragraph{\textbf{Placement / profile convention.}} The protocol steps below are written at the level of algebraic relations (e.g., ``sample $m_2$ and set $f_2(x)=m_2+b_2x$'') and should not be read as fixing where a scalar is materialized.
-In the minimal/hardened NXK profile that motivates USV (Section~\ref{subsec:why-usv-straightline}), the leaf’s Round~1 linear-polynomial setup is realized by the \emph{key-independent} KeyBox operation $\textsf{SDKG.LeafInit}\in\mathcal F_{\mathrm{KI}}^{\mathsf{SDKG}}$ (Fig.~\ref{fig:SDKGLeafInit}), which samples $m_2$ and $b_2$ inside the KeyBox boundary, outputs only $(C_2,\zeta_2,B_2,\sigma_{2,1},\sigma_{2,2},\sigma_{2,3})$, and erases $(m_2,b_2)$ before returning.
-Thus, $m_2$ is never available as host state and no generic ``export $m_2$'' or ``export $m_2\G$'' interface is assumed.
+In the minimal/hardened NXK profile that motivates USV (Section~\ref{subsec:why-usv-straightline}), the leaf’s Round~1 linear-polynomial setup is realized by the \emph{key-independent} KeyBox operation $\textsf{SDKG.LeafInit}\in\mathcal F_{\mathrm{KI}}^{\mathsf{SDKG}}$ (Fig.~\ref{fig:SDKGLeafInit}), which samples $m_2$ and $b_2$ inside the KeyBox boundary, outputs only $(C_2,\zeta_2,B_2,\sigma_{2,1},\sigma_{2,2},\sigma_{2,3})$, and erases $(m_2,b_2)$ as named variables before returning.
+Note that $m_2$ remains trivially recoverable from the returned $\sigma$-values (e.g., $m_2=2\sigma_{2,3}-\sigma_{2,1}$); however, these values are NXK-restricted transient host state (Remark~\ref{rem:transport-vs-nxk}), not adversary-visible, and are securely erased after their last use.
+No generic ``export $m_2$'' or ``export $m_2\G$'' interface is assumed.
 If, instead, one permits a transient-host-RAM deployment in which $m_2$ is sampled/held outside the KeyBox as NXK-restricted material with secure erasure, then one may simplify Round~1 by publishing $M_2:=m_2\G$ directly and omitting the USV instance; we keep USV so the same transcript format covers the hardened profile in which the adversary-visible transcript must still deterministically fix $M_2$.

 Even in the minimal (KeyBox-hardened long-term-share) profile, $\textsf{SDKG.LeafInit}$ returns $\sigma_{2,1},\sigma_{2,2},\sigma_{2,3}$ to the host.
 These values are share-deriving and therefore NXK-restricted (Remark~\ref{rem:transport-vs-nxk}); they are held only as transient host state needed to (i) generate the UC-context consistency AoKs and (ii) invoke the internal $\FKeyBox.\Load$ calls, and are then securely erased.
 This is intentional: the UC-context AoKs are host-generated so that the simulator can observe the prover's \gROCRP\ query log (Remark~\ref{rem:no-hidden-uc-prover}).